 Bill with the FertiGator

+with his orchard's contribution of nitrogen

+to Flathead Lake and with rising production

+costs, he searched for and found a way to reduce his fertilizer use and costs by

+two-thirds.
+It has been a highly successful

+experiment and a great investment for the

-Dozens of tree swallows dart overhead as ravens, crows robins, starlings, sparrows, and finches fly around the orchard.
+Dozens of tree swallows dart overhead as ravens, crows, robins, starlings, sparrows, and finches fly around the orchard.
 Many of these birds present a challenge as they eat the fruit of the Collins' labor.
-But, Bill and Cheryl have placed 16 nesting boxes around their property, of which 4 are filled with bluebirds and the rest with swallows this year.
+But Bill and Cheryl have placed 16 nesting boxes around their property, of which 4 are filled with bluebirds and the rest with swallows

+this year.
 The swallows drive off the ravens and crows...it is aerial combat over the nesting boxes.
-Bill describes some of the concepts of Integrated Pest Management (IPM) and how the chemicals they use today are less intense, and more specific.
-I can spray for fruit flies, but leave the beneficial lady beetles unharmed," explains Bill.
+Bill describes some of the concepts of Integrated Pest Management (IPM) and how the chemicals they use today are less intense and more specific.
+"I can spray for fruit flies, but leave the beneficial lady beetles unharmed," explains Bill.

-Bill and Cheryl have worked their land for many years.
+Collins' cherry orchard overlooking Flathead Lake Bill and Cheryl have worked their land for many years.
 The orchard sits on about 100 feet of glacial gravel.
 The FertiGator and sod cover are building new soil, replacing what was lost when the original forest was logged in the 1950s.
-A freeze in 1989 killed off the Lambert's and gave the growers an opportunity to switch to the new Lapins.
+A freeze in 1989 killed off the Lamberts and gave the growers an opportunity to switch to the new Lapins.
 Today, the orchard is vibrant and loaded with plump, lush fruit.
 Cheryl takes me through rows of Sweetheart and Lapin cherries and a small number of Gala apples and Damson plums.